 Welcome to David-Joy.com

 Welcome to the official site of Appalachian writer David Joy.
 Joy is the author of the novels Where All Light Tends to Go (Putnam, 2015) and Waiting On The End Of The World (Putnam, 2016), as well as the memoir Growing Gills: A Fly Fisherman's Journey (Bright Mountain Books, 2011), which was a finalist for the Reed Environmental Writing Award and the Ragan Old North State Award for Creative Nonfiction.
-His latest works have appeared or are awaiting publication in The Pisgah Review, Flycatcher, Drafthorse Literary Journal, Smoky Mountain Living, Wilderness House Literary Review, and Bird Watcher's Digest.
-His work is represented by Julia Kenny of Dunow, Carlson & Lerner Literary Agency.
+His work has been nominated for a Pushcart Prize and has appeared in journals such as Pisgah Review, Flycatcher, and Drafthorse Literary Journal.
+He is represented by Julia Kenny of Dunow, Carlson & Lerner Literary Agency.

 Putnam purchases world rights to Joy's second novel, Waiting On The End Of The World

 Putnam has purchased world rights to Joy's second novel, a work tentatively titled Waiting On The End Of The World: "When two addicts witness the accidental suicide of their drug dealer and a riot of dope and money suddenly lands in the laps of men who couldn't be trusted with the responsibility of a grocery list, what ensues is an epic journey with nowhere to go, a meth-fueled race toward disaster."
+Putnam has also sold French translation rights to Sonatine Editions.
+Sonatine has a wonderful history, including the translations of writers like Gillian Flynn, Larry McMurty, Meg Wolitzer, and Harry Crews, and is also who brought Joy's first novel, Where All Light Tends to Go, to the French Market.
 Joy is very grateful to his agent Julia Kenny of Dunow, Carlson & Lerner, and is equally happy to be continuing work with his editor Sara Minnich of Putnam.
-The novel is tentatively scheduled to be in the Winter 2016 line up.
+The novel is tentatively scheduled for the Winter 2016 line up.